mb0/xelf-go/doc/modules.md

 where we may want to import both the old and new schema.
 The thing that complicates multiple type versions is that we currently use a program scoped type registry that uses the declaration name for proxies and module types.
 We describe the [task in more detail](./lit_reg_split.md).

-We restricted the module loading environment to be independent of the loading program or arguments, this allows us to cache and reuse the module sources for that environment.